 Plant trees in BC on Earth Day, on Truth & Reconciliation Day or any other day in spring or fall

-We work with Sagebrush native plant nursery in Oliver to provide trees for planting on school property, in public parks and on private land.
+We work with Sagebrush native plant nursery in Oliver to provide trees for planting on school property, in public parks and on private land, as well as in the creation of mini forests.
 The trees are native to BC and are selected for their cultural importance to the Secwepemc community, based on the traditional knowledge of Secwepemc Nation Elder Dr. Mary Thomas.

 Listed here with their Secwepemc names are some of the native trees planted by the BC Small Wetlands Association at Pleasant Valley Wetland Heritage Park in Spallumcheen, at schools in School District 83 and in Columbia Shuswap Regional District Parks.

 Lodgepole Pine- (qwli7t)- The inner bark was the main food source.
 At times it was made into a tonic, to relieve symptoms of various ailments.
 Boughs and needles were used for bedding.
 The wood of the tree was a great fuel source.
 Pitch acted as glue or a water proofer.

 Ponderosa Pine- (s7átqwlip)- Needles have several uses.
 From insulation to floor coverings, to teas, to making baskets.
 The resin was used in tinctures and oils.
 You were able to shake the female cones in order to extract the nuts.

 Western White Pine– (x8έwᴌ)- Wood from this tree was used in building and framing structures.
 Seeds were roasted and eaten, while the bark was used in teas for ailments.
 The pitch was chewed as we do with “chewing gum”.
 Tips were eaten as a food source.